DhairyaBhavsar07/Student-Participation-Certificate-Webapp/README.md

 # Student-Participation-Certificate-Webapp
-The main motive of this project is to provide an easy-to-navigate system for students and faculties enabling successful certificate submission and its authentication, respectively.
+This project is aimed at providing a user-friendly and permanent platform to be used in place of google forms.
+The main motive is to provide an easy-to-navigate system for students and faculties enabling successful certificate submission and its authentication, respectively.